yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 - `model.max_prompt_tokens`: The maximum number of tokens in the prompt.
 Default is `2048`.
 It should be set manually.
 - `model.max_response_tokens`: The maximum number of tokens in the response.
 Default is `2048`.
 It should be set manually.
 - `model.checkpoint_path`: The path to the checkpoint of the model.
 It must be set manually.
-- `model.load_checkpoint`: Whether to load the checkpoint of the model.
-Default is `true`.

 ## Cluster